 5703 = 5*103 + 7*102 + 0*101 + 3*100.

-The multipliers (5, 7, 0, and 3 in the example) are called digits.
-They must be between 0 and 9.
+The multipliers (5, 7, 0, and 3 in the example) are called base 10 digits, or just digits if there are no other bases being considered.
+They must be nonnegative integers that are less than 10.

 75 = 1*43 + 0*42 + 2*41 + 3*40.

 Here, the multipliers (1, 0, 2, and 3) are called the base 4 digits of the decimal number 75.
-They must be between 0 and 3 (one less than the base 4).
+They must be nonnegative integers that are less than 4.
 If you worked with base 4 on a daily basis, you would want to shorten the notation for numbers, so that decimal 75 is written as 1023.
 Then 1023 is the base 4 (or radix 4) notation for the decimal number 75.

-If you work with several bases, this gets confusing.
-To avoid the confusion, the bases can be indicated with a subscript on the number.
+When you are working with different bases at the same time a sequence of digits, by itself, is ambiguous - it is not clear what base you are using.
+To avoid the ambiguity, the bases can be indicated with a subscript on the number.
 Then you can make sense of equating numbers with different bases.
 For example, we write 7510 = 10234.

 For any base r>1, a nonnegative integer n can be written in the form